CyVerse-learning-materials/dnasubway_guide/step7.rst

      |sleuth_loadings_1|

-     This barplot indicates which genes/transcripts explain most of the varience computed in the principle components analysis.
+     This barplot indicates which genes/transcripts explain most of the variance computed in the principle components analysis.

      **Heatmap**